kylepott/Dad-Bod/README.md

 # Dad-Bod
-Wrangle and clean MyFitnessPal exported data then analyze it using Prophet by Facebook.
+Wrangle and clean MyFitnessPal exported data then analyze it using Prophet by Facebook to predict your future weight.
+Or in my case, to predict when you will get an official Dad Bod.

 # Dependencies
 * Python 3